-We all want our freshly-minted teen drivers to be safe.
+We all want our freshly-minted teen drivers to be safe, but what do teens need in their car?.
 Here are a few things to give you peace of mind. *Disclaimer: this post has affiliate links.

 One day, you’re watching your baby ride around your yard in a battery-operated jeep; the next, you’re holding your breath as you watch them pull out of the driveway.
 By themselves.

 There’s just no worry a parent has like a newly-licensed teenager on the road by themselves.

 You worry about accidents.
 You worry about them getting lost.
 You worry about them using their cell phones or their car breaking down or other distracted drivers.

 And with good reason.
 According to the National Highway Traffic Safety Administration, car crashes are the number one cause of injury among our teenagers.

 You may also like to read: Simple Advice That Will Help You Survive Teaching Your Teen To Drive

 There are definitely some positives about having another driver in the house.
 No more waiting in pick-up lines that wrap around the school or having to jump in the car every time you receive a text that says, “ready.”
 And it’s great to have someone to be able to go get those eggs you forgot or pick up a younger sibling.